 What is a dissolved oxygen meter?

-A dissolved oxygen meter is composed of two parts: dissolved oxygen sensor and display instrument.
+A dissolved oxygen meter is composed of two parts: dissolved o2 sensor and handheld instrument.

 What Are the Methods for Measuring Dissolved Oxygen?